Thejoker2012/Grid-Layout-CSS/README.md

 grid-template-rows: 50px 100px 200px;

-Definindo cabeçalho no template
+Definindo a área do  cabeçalho no template
 .cabecalho{
  grid-area:cabecalho;
 }

-Definindo conteúdo no template
+Definindo a área do conteúdo no template
 .conteudo{
  grid-area:conteudo;
 }

-Definindo rodapé no template
+Definindo a área do rodapé no template
 .rodape{
  grid-area:rodape;
 }